PoshCode/PowerShellPracticeAndStyle/English.md

 ###Code Layout

+* Avoid using aliases for cmdlets and advanced functions since aliases can change and make the code hard to read and understand for people not familiar with the alias.

+* Avoid using positional parameters or abreviations of the parameter names since it may make it hard to understand for a person maintaining the code.
+It may introduce bugs in the code since a different parameter set may be in play instead of the intended one.

 * Comment your code where it makes sense so as to make it more maintenable by a third party.
 Try to avoid over commenting the code.